atom/atom/docs/upgrading/upgrading-your-ui-theme.md

 * Gutter decorations
 * Line decorations
 * Scrollbar styling
+* Anything targeting a child selector of `.editor`

 During a transition phase, it will be possible to enable or disable the text editor's shadow DOM in the settings, so themes will need to be compatible with both approaches.